KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Callouts-Article.md

 ## Services (DEPRECATED)

-In KeyboardKit, a ``KeyboardCalloutService`` can return secondary callout actions when a key is long pressed and trigger feedback when the selected secondary action changes.
+In KeyboardKit, a ``CalloutService`` can return secondary callout actions when a key is long pressed and let the user swipe to change which action to apply.

-KeyboardKit injects a ``KeyboardCallout/StandardCalloutService`` into ``KeyboardInputViewController/services``.
+KeyboardKit injects a ``Callouts/StandardCalloutService`` into ``KeyboardInputViewController/services``.
 You can replace it at any time, as described further down, or add localized services to it by signing up for [KeyboardKit Pro][Pro].

 > Important: This service model is soft deprecated and will be removed in KeyboardKit 10.
 Please migrate to the new view-based customization approach described in the next section as soon as possible.

-## Callout Action Customization
+## Secondary Callout Action Customization

 You can use the ``SwiftUICore/View/keyboardCalloutActions(_:)`` view modifier to customize the callout actions for any action: